datadavev/elevate/README.md

 Minimal database schema:
 ```
 CREATE TABLE points (
-    id INTEGER PRIMARY KEY,
+    geohash VARCHAR PRIMARY KEY,
     longitude REAL,
     latitude REAL,
     height REAL
 );
 ```

-`id` can be a VARCHAR or any other type as long as values are unique.
+`geohash` is a VARCHAR that just needs to be unique.
+The [geohash](https://en.wikipedia.org/wiki/Geohash) value is unused other than ensuring row uniqueness.

 ## Operation